hernancerm/zgold/DEVELOP.md

     - Use case: Passing an array with a *specific name* to the caller.
 - `caarray`: Contents within the parentheses of an aarray.
     - Example: `[color]=blue [name]='Hernan Cervera'`
     - Use case: Passing an array to the caller.
-The caller decides the name. name using `eval`.
+The caller decides the array name using `eval`.

 Function `tac`: Convert either iarray→ciarray or aarray→caarray: